 - A room designed to accommodate several people.
 In a multiperson hyperbaric oxygen room — which usually looks like a large hospital room — you may sit or lie down.
 You may receive oxygen through a mask over your face or a lightweight, clear hood placed over your head.

-During hyperbaric oxygen therapy, the air pressure in the room is about two to three times normal air pressure.
+During therapy, the air pressure in the room is about two to three times the normal air pressure.
 The increased air pressure will create a temporary feeling of fullness in your ears — similar to what you might feel in an airplane or at a high elevation.
 You can relieve that feeling by yawning or swallowing.

 After hyperbaric oxygen therapy